mpv-player/mpv/DOCS/man/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

+``--video-margin-ratio-left=<val>``, ``--video-margin-ratio-right=<val>``, ``--video-margin-ratio-top=<val>``, ``--video-margin-ratio-bottom=<val>``
+    Set extra video margins on each border (default: 0).
+Each value is a ratio of the window size, using a range 0.0-1.0.
+For example, setting the option ``--video-margin-ratio-right=0.2`` at a window size of 1000 pixels will add a 200 pixels border on the right side of the window.

+    The video is "boxed" by these margins.
+The window size is not changed.
+In particular it does not enlarge the window, and the margins will cause the video to be downscaled by default.
+This may or may not change in the future.

+    The margins are applied after 90° video rotation, but before any other video transformations.

+    This option is disabled if the ``--no-keepaspect`` option is used.

+    Subtitles still may use the margins, depending on ``--sub-use-margins`` and similar options.

+    These options were created for the OSC.
+Some odd decisions, such as making the margin values a ratio (instead of pixels), were made for the sake of the OSC.
+It's possible that these options may be replaced by ones that are more generally useful.
+The behavior of these options may change to fit OSC requirements better, too.

 ``--correct-pts``, ``--no-correct-pts``
     ``--no-correct-pts`` switches mpv to a mode where video timing is determined using a fixed framerate value (either using the ``--fps``